jrbarnhart/game-of-life/README.md

 3. If any any of the cell's neighbors now have exactly 3 living neighbors then they come to life.
 4. Repeat from step 2 for any neighbor cells that come to life.

-This recursive approach means that most dead cells are never touched for most frames which prevents useless calculations that result in no changes.
+This recursive approach means that most dead cells are never touched for most frames which prevents redundant calculations.

 ![Better Approach](/src/assets/betterApproach.jpg)

-Finally, I wanted to avoid subpixel rendering so I limited the max grid resolution to the smallest canvas size resolution possible, which is 384 x 216 px.
+Finally, I wanted to avoid subpixel rendering so I limited the max grid resolution to the smallest canvas resolution I wanted to support, which was 384 x 216 px.
 This allows for a maximum total of 82,944 cells.
 This means the smallest a cell will ever be is one pixel.
-Even more cells could be calculated and displayed if a zoom functionality were to be implemented.
-In initial states with many living cells things can be a bit slower but as soon as the excessive cells die off and the grid is sparse performance improves dramatically.
+Many more cells could be calculated and displayed, but zoom functionality would need to be implemented.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>